 All residential students will ordinarily carry a meal plan as part of their room and board.
 The standard meal plan is \$3500 each year, or \$1750/semester.
-First year students will be required to carry a full meal plan of \$1750/semester, but students who have completed at least 30 credit hours may choose a reduced (half) meal plan of \$875/semester.
+First year students will be required to carry a full meal plan of \$1750/semester, but students who have completed at least 24 credit hours may choose a reduced (half) meal plan of \$875/semester.
 No residential student will ordinarily be exempted from a meal plan or these guidelines.
 These policies are subject to change at any time without notice.

-At the beginning of each year, every resident student will receive a debit MasterCard meal card loaded with food dollars, which may only be used for food purchases at one of three locations: Ambrose Café, Simply Gourmet Plus (the Fuller Cafeteria), and the New School of Cooking restaurant.
-Though these debit cards will work at other locations, students are strictly prohibited from using them for purchases outside of these vendors, and may be fined \$250 for using them for purchases at other locations.
+At the beginning of each year, every resident student will receive a debit MasterCard meal card loaded with food dollars, which may only be used for food purchases at the following locations: Chick-Fil-A, the Fuller Cafeteria, Urth Cafe, Tender Greens, and Blaze Pizza.
+Though these debit cards will work at other locations, students are strictly prohibited from using them for purchases outside of these vendors, and may be fined \$50 for using them for purchases at other locations.